achekh/neos-critical-github-io/Test_Meet/getting-started-2/before-you-begin.md

 grand_parent: "Meet the MiniApp"
 ---
 # Before you begin
+This section contains system prerequisites and requirements for installing Super Hub Mini App.
 ***
 If you don't have an account yet, please [create an account](doc:creating-an-account-on-super-hub-portal) on Super Hub portal first.